OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-the-Omega/Cloud-Platforms.md

 ### Blynk

 With Blynk, you can control your IoT device, in this case the Omega2, with your smartphone!
-In partnership with Blynk, we provide a [NodeJS Blynk library](https://docs.onion.io/omega2-docs/blynk-library.html) for the Omega2 that can be installed using OPKG.
+Install Blynk's NodeJS library on your Omega and you'll be good to go.
 See our [walkthrough on using Blynk](https://onion.io/2bt-blynk-omega/) for an example of how to control your Omega with the Blynk App.
 For more information you can visit the [Blynk website](https://www.blynk.cc/).